Fully Decentralized Cooperative Multi-Agent Reinforcement Learning is A Context Modeling Problem

-\textbf{SMAC.} To validate the scalability of DAC in more complex tasks, we evaluate all methods on several SMAC maps, including 2s\_vs\_1sc, 3s\_vs\_4z, 3s\_vs\_5z, and 5m\_vs\_6m.
-As depicted in Fig~\ref{fig:comparison_results} (f) - (i), Hysteretic Q-learning exhibits poor performance across all maps, due to the overestimation and non-stationarity issues exacerbated in complex tasks.
-While IQL achieves competitive performance on most maps, DAC outperforms IQL on 5m\_vs\_6m, 3s\_vs\_4z, and 3s\_vs\_5z, validating DAC's effectiveness in complex tasks.
-On 2s\_vs\_1sc, DAC performs comparably to IQL.
-We hypothesis that this map poses few challenges from non-stationarity and relative overgeneralization, and thus the benefit brought by DAC is not obvious.
-In addition, I2Q suffers from poor performance across all maps.
-We attribute this to its incapability of shaping ideal transition probabilities under partial observability.
+\textbf{SMAC.} To evaluate the scalability of DAC to more complex tasks, we test all methods on a set of SMAC maps, including 5m\_vs\_6m, 8m\_vs\_9m, 10m\_vs\_11m, 3s\_vs\_4z, 3s\_vs\_5z, 2s\_vs\_1sc, and 3s5z.
+As depicted in Fig.~\ref{fig:comparison_results} (f) - (l), three key observations emerge.
+(1) On moderately difficult maps (\emph{i.e.,} 5m\_vs\_6m, 8m\_vs\_9m, 10m\_vs\_11m, 3s\_vs\_4z, 3s\_vs\_5z), DAC consistently outperforms the baselines.
+This advantage stems from its efficient selection of cooperative joint actions based on the learned optimistic marginal values.
+In contrast, Hysteretic Q-learning performs poorly, as overestimation and non-stationarity are exacerbated in complex tasks.
+IQL similarly suffers from degraded performance on most maps due to non-stationarity issue.
+(2) On simpler maps such as 2s\_vs\_1sc, DAC achieves performance comparable to IQL, where dense reward signals facilitate frequent cooperative behaviors and thus enable efficient policy updates for most methods.
+Consequently, the benefit brought by DAC is not obvious.
+(3) On particularly challenging maps in which all methods struggle, such as 3s5z, DAC also fails to converge to effective policies.
+We hypothesis that this limitation arises from inaccurate estimation of per-agent context-based value function, suggesting that more effective exploration methods are necessitated to adequately cover each agent's local task dynamics.
+In addition, I2Q performs poorly across all maps, which we attribute to its inability to efficiently shape ideal transition probabilities under partial observability.